-Reporting:
+• Reporting:

 During the reporting period the permittee reported all monitoring and associated recordkeeping requirements of the ROP were met and there were no deviations.
-The semi-annual and annual reports were submitted to EGLE on a timely basis.
-Additionally, a Notification of Compliance Report was submitted to AQD on a timely basis and with the correct information.
-As previously stated, a tune-up of the boilers in FGBOILERS and a one-time energy assessment were completed by the January 31, 2016 compliance date.
-Boiler tune-ups and associated compliance reports should be submitted to AQD by the end of 2020.
+The semiannual and annual reports were submitted to EGLE on a timely basis.
+Additionally, the boilers tune-ups were completed within the 5-year compliance period, and discussions with DTE, the tune-ups will be reported to AQD and CEDRI by March 15, 2022 which would be within the reporting timeframe.